 Additionally, for a more comfortable sightseeing experience, you can book a private car with a driver in Hanoi from DanangPrivateCar.com’s.
 With our private car service, you won’t need to worry about navigation or public transportation.
 Your only task is to provide your pickup address, and our professional driver will ensure a quick and safe journey.
 Furthermore, if you have extra time to explore other places while visiting Quan Thanh Temple, having a private car allows you to customize your own itinerary.

-Who is Quan Thanh Temple Dedicated To?
+Who Is Quan Thanh Temple Dedicated To?

-The name “Quan Thanh Temple” derives from a mispronunciation of “Quan Thanh Tran Vo,” also known as “Tran Vu Quan.”
-This temple venerates the deity Tran Vu, the guardian of the northern gate of the ancient Thang Long Citadel, who is also known as Huyen Thien Tran Vu.
+The name Quan Thanh Temple comes from a variation of “Quan Thanh Tran Vo,” also known as “Tran Vu Quan.”
+The temple honors Tran Vu, the deity who guards the northern gate of the ancient Thang Long Citadel.
+He is also revered as Huyen Thien Tran Vu.

 Ticket Prices and Opening Hours of Quan Thanh Temple